 Maxthon’s newest addition to the company’s family of browsers – MxNitro has removed all largely unused, resource-hogging features like extensions and cloud services to gain speed.

 Users will admit that the most important feature they look around for in a web browser is speed.
 What follows speed is security, ease of use, customization and more.
-Customization can compromise speed so most performance oriented browsers like Internet Explorer or Maxthon strip its offerings of most of their customization options and other unnecessary extras.
+Customization can compromise speed so most performance-oriented browsers like Edge or Maxthon strip its offerings of most of their customization options and other unnecessary extras.

 Maxthon MxNitro Web Browser

-The developers of Maxthon MxNitro claims the browser gets its speed in part by reducing the User Interface load which helps it fetch and load webpages faster.
+The developers of Maxthon MxNitro claim the browser gets its speed in part by reducing the User Interface load which helps it fetch and load webpages faster.
 It has a minimalist design.

 MxNitro focuses mainly on the following major areas.

 - Algorithmic, predictive pre-fetching of websites based on browser and search history, and usage patterns across minutes, hours, and days of the week.